mickfuzz/makecode-platformer-101/learningDimensions.md

 Example behaviour showing this skill includes:

-* Encourament between participants to save work
+* Encouragement between participants to save work
 * Keeping written records of changes
 * Deciding to create a new version of work
 * Explaining and reminding peers of value of version control